jordanorelli/procmon/README.md

 agains the AppKit framework.

-The other lines in this comment, that is, the lines that do _not_ begin with `#cgo`, are passed to the C compiler as if thy were in a C header file.
+The other lines in this comment, that is, the lines that do _not_ begin with `#cgo`, are passed to the C compiler as if they were in a C header file.
 For our project, that is just one line: the line that includes `procmon.h`, the header file for the C code that we want to access.

-Down in the Go program's `main` function, we spawn a goroutine to listen on a channel for changes:
+Down [in the Go program's `main` function](blob/master/procmon.go#L50), we spawn a goroutine to listen on a channel for changes:

 ```go